-This, part two of the definitive guide for golf newbies – golfers new to Pattaya – covers course-related topics, post-round matters and costs.
-It is not about how to hit a golf ball.
-Rather, it’s about all those things you need to have in place before, during and after your first game in Pattaya, or Thailand for that matter.
-The contents apply more to those playing in organised golf groups.
+This is intended to be the definitive guide for golf newbies – golfers new to Thailand and Pattaya in particular.
+This, the first of a two-part article, attempts to cover most things the newbie needs to know prior to arriving at the course.
+The second article in the series will appear next week and cover course-related matters, post-course happenings and costs.
+This is not about how to hit a golf ball.
+Rather, it’s about all those things you need to have in place before, during and after your first game in Thailand.

 New to our golfing scene?